renlulu/ParseProject/Unicutes/project.md

 ---
+name: Unicutes
-name: Unicutesdescription: A verifiable random number generated digital art collection with a limited supply of 9999.
+description: A verifiable random number generated digital art collection with a limited supply of 9999.
 logo: no
 categories: NFT, Dapp
 status: Live